ibm-rtvs/Examples/CustomFunctions/RIT-projects/README.md

 ##Download Instructions##

+###In your own project###

+1. Download the jar-file shown above.
+2. Copy the file in the %%PROJECT_ROOT%%/Functions
+3. Start RIT with the -consoleLog option or
+Tools - Functions - Reload Custom Functions
+4. Create a Action Function

+###Demo Project###

-* Step 1: Download zipper (not yet available - but to give an idea)
+1. Download the jarzipper (not yet available - but to give an idea)
-* Step 2: Unzip to a directory (keep total length of dir small e.g. C:/RIT-Projects )
+2. Unzip to a directory (keep total length of dir small e.g. C:/RIT-Projects )
-* Step 3: Start RIT
+3. Start RIT
-* Step 4: Open the project CF.project
+4. Open the project CustomFunctions.project

 ##Demonstration Discussion##
 Some scenario's where these custom functions come in handy.